wranders/coredns-filter/README.md

 This flexibility is extended to wildcard lists as well.
 AdblockPlus and DNSMasq formats are supported for flexibility and ease of migration from other solutions.
-Hosts, zone, and Unbound configuration files are not supported.
+Zone and Unbound configuration files are not supported.

 ## Examples